Misfits-BE/Preset/README.md

 5. `npm run dev`
 6. Configure your favorite database (MySQL, SQLite etc.)
 7. `php artisan migrate` to create basic user tables.
-8. `php artisan serve` (or equivalent) to run the server and test the preset.
+8. `php artisan serve` (or equivalent) to run the server and test the preset